Audit, Structural and cohesion funds/ESIF

 • ECFIN’s Audit Strategy

-• Commission audits on milestones and targets, and system audits on milestones and targets
+• The Commission’s audits on milestones and targets and system audits on milestones and targets

-• Commission system audits on measures implemented to protect the financial interests of the Union
+• The Commission’s system audits on measures implemented to protect the financial interest of the Union

-• Commission’s approach to the work of the audit bodies
+• The Commission’s approach to the work of the audit bodies

-• Main findings, challenges and good practices in RRF implementation that the EC noted during its audits
+• Main findings, challenges and good practices in RRF implementation that the Commission has detected during its audits

 • EC Guidance: